Helperbird/website/src/pages/blog/what-is-coppa-and-ferpa.md

 ---
 layout: templates/blog_post.liquid
-title: What is COPPA and FERPA?  | Helperbird
+title: What is COPPA and FERPA?
 description: The Children's Online Privacy Protection Act (COPPA) and Family Educational Rights and Privacy Act (FERPA) are two similar pieces of legislation that protect the privacy of student data.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/twitter.png
-facebookSocial: assets/images/graph/twitter.png

 url: blog/what-is-coppa-and-ferpa/
 tags: blog
 blog_cat:  Blog